kazurayam/Katalon-IDEA-Combination/README.md

 └── my-custom-artifact-0.1.1.jar
 ```

-However, Katalon Studio would not load the artifact at all.
-Katalon Studio does not recognize the jar file in the `lib` in the neighbourhood.
+On the other hand, Katalon Studio does not recognize the jar file in the `lib` in the neighbourhood.
+Katalon Studio can only load jar files from the `Drivers` folder inside katalon project.

 So, how can I export/import the artifact jar from `lib` to `katalon`?